crystalj-007/CS50-Computer-Science-Harvard/week-7-SQL/README.md

 The CS50 Duck has been stolen!
 Goal: identify the thief, city they escaped to, and accomplice Given info: the theft took place on July 28, 2021 and that it took place on Humphrey Street.
-SQLite database  fiftyville.db, which contains tables of data from around the town is zipped in folder
+SQLite database  fiftyville.db contains tables of data from around the town.